Are you planning a backyard luau or Hawaiian themed party? Keep scrolling for the best Hawaiian dessert recipes worth trying out!

 Sometimes we even cut the slices in half if we have a lot of luau desserts.
 That way, it stretches a bit further.

 There’s a reason so many Hawaii desserts contain coconut: it’s delicious!
 And what better way to highlight it than in a cake?

 If you’re looking to add a twist, you can always top this Hawaiian coconut cake with haupia (a coconut cream pudding.)

 This is a pretty awesome Hawaiian luau cake that is sure to be a crowd-pleaser!

 Did you know that peach and mango flavors go really well together?
 It’s the perfect way to use ripe mango for the ultimate fruit pie!

 This is one of our favorite gourmet Hawaiian desserts to make on summer days, and it’s the tastiest way to end a meal.

 We like topping it with whipped cream, but you could also pair it with homemade mango ice cream!

 These are super adorable mini Hawaiian desserts for a crowd.
-I’m all about the easy Hawaiian desserts and it doesn’t get much easier than these pineapple tarts.
+I’m all about easy Hawaiian desserts, and it doesn’t get much easier than these pineapple tarts.